 To promote sustainability and fund youth-led activities, the group has started building a social enterprise where local products will be sold in a local coffee shop and learning space operated by the youth.

 Part of the income generated from the cafe will go to youth members who hold shares in the business, and some will be used for community-based projects and activities for local youth.
 By doing these activities the group has created a safe space for young people to learn and grow.

-On Thursday 8 December 2022, we'll be hosting the Volunteer Impact Awards 2022, celebrating the exceptional contribution of VSO volunteers from around the world in creating lasting change in some of the world’s poorest communities.
+On Thursday 8 December 2022, VSO hosted the Volunteer Impact Awards 2022, celebrating the exceptional contribution of VSO volunteers from around the world.

 In 2020, we honoured the volunteers who went above and beyond to make a difference, through our Volunteer Impact Awards.
 A year on, find out what our winners have been up to since winning the awards.